 If you would like to learn the art of tower bell ringing, we’d love to hear from you!
 Contact details are below.

-Everyone is welcome – you don’t have to go to church to be a ringer (about a third of the current band attend church).
+Everyone is welcome – The band is very inclusive – you don’t have to be a believer or go to church to be a ringer (only about a third of the current band attend church).

 So how does it work?
 There’s a 3-stage process for learning ringing……….